evanleck/tater/README.md

 ## Numeric Localization

-Numeric localization (`Numeric`, `Integer`, `Float`, and `BigDecimal`) require filling in a separater and delimiter.
+Numeric localization (`Numeric`, `Integer`, `Float`, and `BigDecimal`) require filling in a separator and delimiter.
 For example:

 ```yaml
 en: